 The Global Assessment of Environmental-Economic Accounting and Supporting Statistics is a survey administered under the auspices of the UN Committee of Experts on Environmental Economic Accounting (UNCEEA).
 The aim of the Global Assessment is to assess the status and progress of implementation of the SEEA in countries and to provide data for SDG indicator 15.9.1.
 The Committee defines implementation in three progressive stages: 1) compilation (including pilot compilation); 2) compilation and dissemination; and 3) regular compilation and dissemination.
 More information on how the Committee views implementation can be found here.

-The Assessment serves to gain a better understanding of the status and scope of national SEEA implementation, including institutional and funding arrangements, countries’ priorities and future plans for implementing accounts and technical assistance received and provided, and the use of the accounts.
+The Assessment serves to gain a better understanding of national SEEA implementation, including institutional and funding arrangements, countries’ priorities and future plans for implementing accounts, technical assistance received and provided, and the use of the accounts.
 The review also helps assess the support required by countries for implementing the SEEA.
 The survey was first administered to the national statistical offices of UN Member States and additional territories in 2006.
-It was again administered in 2014, and most recently, the Global Assessment was sent to national statistical offices in June 2017.
-The next Global Assessment will be administered in 2020.
+It was again administered in 2014, 2017, and most recently in 2020.

-Figure 2: Number of countries with SEEA Central Framework programmes over the years.
+Figure 2: Number of countries implementing the SEEA over the years.